pisinger/pisinger.github.io/_posts/2025-04-25-detect-suspicious-dns-requests.md

 ## Additional rule to detect suspicious IPs from the DNS answer

-You may also want to detect suspicious DNS requests based on the IP address answer.
-This can be done by joing the `IP` from the dns answer with suspicious IPs from the `Threat Intel` table.
+You may also want to detect suspicious DNS requests based on the `IP address answer`.
+This can be done by joing the IP from the dns answer with suspicious IPs from the Threat Intel table.

 ```console
 let dt_lookBack = 1h;